tjde/Market/README.md

 ##### V. Data Protection
 Discuss methods you will use to protect information and data.

+Our app does not store any confidential user information like addresses, phone numbers.
+Profiles only have a general city location of the users to narrow down the scope of search.
+Users of the app cannot directly search for other users to look in their information.
+They can only see the profile of the User who created a listing.
+However only the actual logged in user is able to see their Last name and Email. this information is not available to other users viewing their profile.
+No payment information is stored.
+All credit card information and payment details are handled by Stripe.

 #### W. Legal Obligations with User Data
 Research what your legal obligations are in relation to handling user data.